ml-struct-bio/cryodrgn/docs/pages/cryodrgn2.md

 ### Questions and contact

-If you have any questions about the method, feel free to contact either Ellen (zhonge@princeton.edu) or Adam (alerer@fb.com).

-For questions on how to use this software, please file a GitHub issue:
+If you have any questions about the method or software, please file a GitHub issue:

 [https://github.com/zhonge/cryodrgn/issues](https://github.com/zhonge/cryodrgn/issues)

-Or post in the new cryoDRGN Google Group: [https://groups.google.com/g/cryodrgn](https://groups.google.com/g/cryodrgn).
+Or post in the cryoDRGN Google Group: [https://groups.google.com/g/cryodrgn](https://groups.google.com/g/cryodrgn).

+### Reference

 CryoDRGN2 software was developed by Ellen Zhong & Adam Lerer with software support from Vineet Bansal.

-### Reference
+If you find the ab initio tools in cryoDRGN useful, please cite:

 Zhong, Lerer, Davis, Berger.
 ICCV 2021.